 I hiked hills and ravines, forgotten roads, came upon cellar holes where houses once stood.
-Then, exploring this one square mile through time, I encountered sea captains, entrepreneurs, a midwife, a self-taught architect, and I uncovered tragic family stories and close connections.
+Then, exploring this one square mile through time, I encountered sea captains, evangelists,a legendary entrepreneur, a midwife, a self-taught architect, and I uncovered tragic family stories and close connections.

 Why was Bound Brook Island no longer an island?
 How did it get its name?
 Why did its thriving community of 150 inhabitants in the 1850s dwindle to none fifty years later?
 Why were almost all the island's houses moved to Wellfleet center?